 Irritation can also occur if the cup isn’t the right size or if it isn’t cleaned properly between uses.
 We’ll discuss cup selection and care later in this article.

 Infection is a rare complication of menstrual cup use.

-And when infection does occur, it’s more likely to result from the bacteria on your hands and transferred to the cup than from the actual cup.
+If an infection does occur, it’s more likely from the transfer of bacteria on hands to the cup than from the cup itself.